Our Teaching Approach

 GCSE students have supervised study periods incorporated into their timetable, and if GCSE or A level students need assistance with structuring their workload, subject-specific study periods are included in their timetable.
 When necessary we also monitor homework diaries to help students get into the habit of regular independent study.

 The progress of each of our students is closely monitored.
-Our Vice Principal is responsible for tracking the attendance, progress and attainment of all students, and he will highlight any areas for concern both to the Principal and the student’s parents or guardians.
+Our Directors of Studies are responsible for tracking the attendance, progress and attainment of all students, and they will highlight any areas for concern both to the Principal and the student’s parents or guardians.

 Ongoing assessments are conducted by teachers throughout the term, and mock exams are held at the end of the autumn and spring terms.
 Parents and guardians receive detailed termly reports for each subject, including attendance statistics, test or mock exam results, and individual targets their child needs to work towards.